truenas/documentation/content/SCALE/SCALETutorials/Apps/EnterpriseApps/MinIO/_index.md

 MinIO recommends using MNMD for enterprise-grade performance and scalability.

 Click **Enable Multi Mode (SNMD or MNMD)** to enable multi-mode and display the **Multi Mode (SNMD or MNMD)** and **Add** options.
-Click **Add** to display the field where you enter the storage or system-port and storage URL string.
+Click **Add** to display the field where you enter the storage or system port and storage URL string.

 {{< trueimage src="/images/SCALE/Apps/InstallMinIOAddMultiModeSNMD.png" alt="Multi Mode SNDN Command" id="Multi Mode SNDN Command" >}}